 Sardines can positively impact your dog’s health, and here is why:

-- Large breeds or older dogs often suffer from persistent hip and joint pain, which limits their movement.
+- Mobility: Large breeds or older dogs often suffer from persistent hip and joint pain, which limits their movement.
 Sardines can reduce inflammation and remove the pain almost entirely if fed regularly.
 They also contain adequate amounts of phosphorus and calcium, which support bone health.

-- Sardines contain omega-3 fatty acids, and one of the three included is DHA.
+- Brain Function: Sardines contain omega-3 fatty acids, and one of the three included is DHA.
 This fatty acid is vital for eye health and cognitive function.
 DHA is especially crucial for puppies and older dogs as it supports growth and minimalizes the aging signs.

-- Coenzyme 10 or so-called Ubiquinol is an antioxidant that is usually present in your dog’s body.
+- Heart Health: Coenzyme 10 or so-called Ubiquinol is an antioxidant that is usually present in your dog’s body.
 Boosting coenzyme 10 levels with sardines can support heart function and help with an existing congenital issue.